 What is an Opportunity Zone

 Opportunity Zones consist of census tracts, as established by the US Census.
-These tracts vary in size, but are approximately the same population density, and qualify as "low income community" in terms of medium family incomes or poverty rates.
+These tracts vary in size, but are approximately the same population density, and qualify as a "low-income community" in terms of medium-family incomes or poverty rates.

-Each state nominates zones, but otherwise have no official role.
+Each state nominates zones but otherwise has no official role.
 More than 300 census tracts were eligible in Oregon.

 How do Opportunity Zones Help Economic Development?

 Opportunity Zones can deliver significant tax savings on medium- to long-term investments in economically disadvantaged communities.

 This tax incentive pertains to both the capital gains invested initially through a qualified opportunity fund (QOF), as well as future capital gains earned on the original investment in zone-based businesses or projects